-Washington has lost more than 290 officers in the line of duty since it became a state.
+Washington State has lost nearly 300 officers in the line of duty since it became a state.

 Concerns of Police Survivors, Inc. provides resources to assist in the rebuilding of the lives of surviving families and affected co-workers of law enforcement officers killed in the line of duty as determined by Federal criteria.
 Furthermore, C.O.P.S. provides training to law enforcement agencies on survivor victimization issues and educates the public of the need to support the law enforcement profession and its survivors.